sargo-devel/Cables/README.md

 3. Enable quick and easy connection of single wires if that detail level is needed (e.g. connecting wires to connectors in electrical boxes or swichboards).
 4. To be compatible with [BIM Workbench](https://wiki.freecad.org/BIM_Workbench) (objects should have the same base attributes and properties as other BIM objects: materials, IFC type and IFC attributes etc. See [BIM Workbench commpatibility table](https://wiki.freecad.org/Cables_Compatibility_with_BIM_Workbench) for details).

-The main idea of modelling cables (which are flexible in nature) as a static 3D elements is based on Wire Flex objects.
+The main idea of modelling cables (which are flexible in nature) as a static 3D elements is based on [WireFlex](https://wiki.freecad.org/Cables_WireFlex) objects.
-These objects are modified  [Draft Wire](https://wiki.freecad.org/Draft_Wire) objects with additional features like the possibility of attaching any Wire Flex vertices to external objects.
+These objects are modified  [Draft Wire](https://wiki.freecad.org/Draft_Wire) objects with additional features like the possibility of attaching any WireFlex vertices to external objects.
 This allows to automatically change the cable shape and length while changing the placement of external elements like boxes, switches, light points, walls, ceilings etc.

 All solid elements (cables, boxes, connectors etc.) in this workbench are [Arch Component](https://wiki.freecad.org/Arch_Component) elements.
 The cable element is based on [Arch Pipe](https://wiki.freecad.org/Arch_Pipe) class.